AWS Well-Architected Framework: A Complete Checklist

 Choosing The Right AWS Solution Architect Associate For Your Business

-For any business looking to set up a cloud-based architecture, it is impossible to balance on all the five pillars.
+For any business looking to set up a cloud-based architecture, balancing all five pillars is impossible.
 You have to make a choice that’s best suited for you.
-However, identifying what you can trade-off requires a deep analysis that only an expert partner can help you out with.
+However, identifying what you can trade off requires a deep analysis that only an expert partner can help you with.

 • Lower or mitigate risks before they happen